olivergrau/project-showroom/README.md

 Explore the projects to see how cutting-edge technology meets practical implementation.
 Whether you're interested in data science, machine learning, or software engineering, this repository demonstrates the depth and versatility of my work.

-It will continue to be updated with new projects.